 Choose Carbon Film Resistors when:

-- The application is not sensitive to noise.
+- The application is not sensitive to noise or temperature variations.